ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 b.
 If no one can create a straight line with their own mark and all the positions on the board are occupied, then the game ends in a  draw/tie.

 ### IMPLEMENTATION PLAN:
-The implementation workflow for this project will be as follows:
+The implementation workflow for this project is as follows:

 <p align="center"><img src="Images/Python_flowchart.png" /></p>